Philadelphia Medical Malpractice Lawyer

 - That a doctor/patient relationship existed: The doctor you’re trying to sue must have a direct relationship with you: For example, you can’t try to file a claim over a casual conversation at a dinner party.
 If that conversation leads to an in-office relationship, however, you can.

 - The doctor was negligent: There’s a difference between being dissatisfied with your care and being a victim of negligence.
-True negligence is the result of the doctor failing to provide adequate care, when a more competent medical professional would have treated you differently.
+True negligence is the result of the doctor failing to provide adequate care when a more competent medical professional would have treated you differently.
 In other words, another medical professional would have to go on record defining a standard of care and illustrating how your doctor failed to adhere to that standard.

-- Negligence directly leads to the injury or illness: At times, it can be tricky to prove that a doctor’s actions directly led to injury, since the patients they see are often sick or injured already.
+- Negligence directly leads to injury or illness: At times, it can be tricky to prove that a doctor’s actions directly led to injury, since the patients they see are often sick or injured already.
 For example, a loved one may have died from pneumonia, but it may or may not have been because of a doctor’s actions.

-- The injury caused a measurable harm: Even if a doctor committed negligence, you can only pursue a claim if you suffered as a result.
+- The injury caused measurable harm: Even if a doctor committed negligence, you can only pursue a claim if you suffered as a result.
 Types of harm include physical pain, emotional or mental distress, lost wages, loss of earning capacity, and medical bills.

 Compensation for Medical Malpractice cases in Philadelphia

 The most important thing in a medical malpractice case, beyond ensuring that you are recovering from the mistakes that were made, is knowing how much compensation you will receive.
-The Ciccarelli Law Offices understands that victims of medical malpractice incur much more than just medical expenses when a mistake occurs.
+The Ciccarelli Law Offices understand that victims of medical malpractice incur much more than just medical expenses when a mistake occurs.
 Thankfully, the law in Pennsylvania allows victims of medical malpractice to recover a range of damages.

 When we talk about damages in a medical malpractice case, we will focus on three kinds: general, special, and punitive.